April 24th, 2008 by xformed

 I’ll have to get back to reducing some of his point to blend with the rest of the story later today, but if you value lessons learned, there are many there to go around.

 One part of the story I have not taken the time to dig for is the towing and salvage operation.
 A short note last year mentioned a past shipmate of the writer had been the CO of USS HOIST (ARS-40), who was tasked with securing the partially flooded and burnt hull of the BONEFISH at sea.
 It sounds like it had been quite a chore, but, as with the rest of the story, another part of the professionalism demonstrated in the emergency 20 years ago today.

 I plan to continue to update this story as I uncover, or am provided with, more information.

 My thanks to Jim Chapman and Pete LeStrange, and to all the commenters with first hand information of this moment in time.

 Update 4/28/2008: Added a link to the current bio of RADM Waickwicz (and corrected the spelling of his name).

 This entry was posted on Thursday, April 24th, 2008 at 7:09 am and is filed under Navy.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.